913868456/GCDTimer/README.md

 # GCDTimer
-Timer  which use GCD to implementation it is a elegant way to use GCD implementing a Timer, more easier, avoiding many problems when we use NSTimer.
+Timer  which use GCD to implementation.

+it is a elegant way to use GCD implementing a Timer, more easier, avoiding many problems when we use NSTimer.

 # Usage